drzwave/ZRAD/README.md

 13. Finish - wait for the project to be created
 14. **Generate the Keys**
     - Keys are needed to OTA the firmware - do NOT use the sample keys!
-        - Keys are unique for each project for ALL revisions - only generate the keys ONCE per project
+        - Keys are unique for each project for ALL revisions.
+Only generate the keys ONCE per project.
     - Create a folder called "keys" in the project
     - From the keys folder, run Commander:
         - ```commander gbl keygen --type ecc-p256 -o <projectname>_sign.key```